Updated: January 13, 2026 • By Santorini Dave

 - 1. Download Offline Google Maps Before You Arrive

 Amsterdam is built like a horseshoe or a half-onion, with Central Station at the very top (North).
 The famous Canal Ring radiates out from the station in concentric semi-circles.
-If you get lost, just look for the signs pointing to “Centraal Station” – that is always North.
+If you get lost, look for signs pointing to “Centraal Station.”
+That is always North.
 If you are walking away from the station, you are heading South into the city.
-The further out you go, the wider the ring gets.- 3.
+The further out you walk, the wider the ring gets.- 3.
 Learn the “Big Three” Squares

-While the canals define the layout, three major squares act as the social anchors.
+While canals define the layout, three major squares act as anchors.
 Dam Square is the historic heart, connected to the station by the busy Damrak street.
-Leidseplein is the bustling nightlife and entertainment hub to the Southwest, bordering the Vondelpark.
+Leidseplein is the bustling nightlife and entertainment hub to the Southwest, bordering Vondelpark.
 Museumplein is the cultural anchor to the South, home to the Rijksmuseum and Van Gogh Museum.- 4.
-Master the Tram Map (Not Just the Metro)
+Master the Tram (and Contactless Pay)

 Best Hotels: • 1.
 Crane Faralda • 2.
 Linden • 3.
 The Toren • 4.
 Pulitzer • 5.
 The Hoxton • 6.
 The Dylan • 7.
 Andaz Prinsengracht • 8. art’otel • 9.
 Kimpton De Witt • 10.
 W Amsterdam • 11.
 TwentySeven • 12.
 Sofitel • 13.
 Rosalia’s Menagerie • 14.
 Estheréa • 15.
 De L’Europe • 16.
 Seven One Seven • 17.
 Waldorf Astoria • 18.
 Seven Bridges • 19.
 Zoku • 20.
 InterContinental • 21.
 Conservatorium • 22.
 Sir Albert • 23.
 Okura